eci-repos/ConvolutoDB/README.md

 Convoluto Database in SQL-Server 2025.
 This will setup the base Database resources including Tables, Views, and Procedures.

-## VECTOR EMBEDDINGS & SEMANTIC SEARCH
+The enhancement of the Convoluto Database adding resources to implement AI Semantic Search follows and can be supplemented with the related "Implementing Native AI Semantic Search POC" documentation (article) topics 1 through 6.

+### 1. Vector Embeddings
 To prepare for Semantic Search (for now) additional steps must be done by hand including:

-- Run Scripts 1 through 3 in that order.
+- Run the Scripts/ 1 through 3 in that order.
 - Run the Activity/Scripts/Activity_Embeddings_Add.sql script to add embeddings.
 - Run the Entity/Scripts/Location_Embeddings_Add.sql script to add embeddings.
+- Test deployed resources with Activity/Tests/Test_Activity_Embeddings.sql

+NOTES:

+- Before testing AI features start the NGINX instance.

+### 2. Semantic Search
+To prepare for Semantic Search (for now) additional steps must be done by hand including:

 - Run the Activity/Procedures/Activity_Embedding_Update.sql script to update embeddings.
 - Run the Entity/Procedures/Location_Embedding_Update.sql script to update embeddings.
 - If needed, run the Activity/Indexes/Activity_Vector_Index.sql to create the VECTOR INDEX.
-- Test deployed resources with Activity/Tests/Test_Activity_Embeddings.
+- Test deployed resources with Activity/Tests/Test_Activity_Embeddings.sql

 NOTES:

 - Embeddings can't be updated in a table if there is an existing VECTOR INDEX therefore create the VECTOR INDEX after you updated the embeddings.
-- Before testing AI features start the NGINX instance.

-## ADVANCE CHUNKING & SEARCH
+### 3. Advance Chunking & Search
+To prepare for Chunking & Search (for now) additional steps must be done by hand including:

+- Run the Activity/Scripts/Activity_Chunks_Add.sql script to support Chunks.
+- Run the Activity/Procedures/Activity_Chunks_Update.sql script to update Chunks.
+- Test deployed resources with Activity/Tests/Test_Activity_Chunking.sql

+### 4. Native VECTOR_SEARCH Function
+Test VECTOR_SEARCH using Activity/Tests/Test_Activity_VectorSearch.sql

+### 5. Semantic Join Across Tables
+Test Semantic Join using Activity/Tests/Test_Activity_Location.sql

+### 6. Semantic Similarity Join
+Test Semantic Similarity using Activity/Tests/Test_Activity_Similar.sql